 If you don't already know her, or you haven't had time to contgratulate her, please stop by to meet our new library director, Kristen Diethorn.
 If she's not scheduled when you stop, you can chat with our library clerks, Georgia Willey and Carissa Yuratovich.
 Miss Diethorn is curious to learn about the books, movies, and magazines you're most interested in borrowing from us.

-STORY TIME Join us on April 16 at 10:00 to celebrate Kite Day with our new librarian; every Tuesday at 10:00 is Story Time with Ellen, a retired elementary librarian.
-Ellen presents a fresh Story Time every Tuesday at 10 a.m.
-Story Time with Amelia and Friends is presented on select Saturdays at 10:00 a.m. and includes a snack and craft.
+Every Tuesday at 10:00 is Story Time with Ellen, a retired elementary librarian.
+Ellen presents a fresh Story Time every Tuesday at 10 a.m. and Story Time with Kristen and Friends is presented on select Saturdays at 10:00 a.m.
+Each Story Time includes a snack and craft.
 Please call to add your name to our list and we'll give you a call announcing each new session.
 Reservations are recommended.
 We plan for 12 children; please make prior arrangements for large groups.
 The California Recreation Authority sponsors Saturday Story Time.
 Summer Reading Club (SRC) for elementary students is in the works and follows the state library's fitness theme.
+Contact us at 724-938-2907 or email@example.com for more information about Story Times and Summer Reading Program.

 Opportunities: RENT AN LCD PROJECTOR KIT from us and add a special focus to your next family event, business or club meeting.
 Our kit includes the projector, a screen and, if you need it, a laptop computer.
 You provide the photos or PowerPoint show. $20.
 We suggest you allow time for our staff to walk you through the process of setting up, if you're not familiar with using audio visual equipment.